boldbi/bold-bi-docs/docs/working-with-dashboards/dashboards-templates.md

 ---
 # Bold BI sample dashboard templates

-Dashboard Templates are pre-built dashboards that allows you to quickly create your own awesome dashboards!
-Choose the template, enter the credentials and your fully functional dashboard is cooked-up in mere seconds.
-Upon creating, you can modify the dashboard to tune them up further based on your taste.
+Dashboard Templates are pre-built dashboards that allow you to quickly create your own awesome dashboards!
+Choose the template, enter the credentials, and your fully functional dashboard is created in mere seconds.
+Upon creation, you can modify the dashboard to further customize it based on your preferences.

-> **Note:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **Note:** This feature is available in Syncfusion Managed Cloud Server but not in On-Premises Deployment.

-Follow the steps to publish the dashboard quickly with your data over the template we have,
+Follow these steps to quickly publish the dashboard with your data over the template you have selected:

-1. Click `Connect your data` from the template you have chosen.
-It will open up the authentication window.
+1. Click `Connect your data` from the chosen template.
+This will open the authentication window.

    ![Connect your data](/static/assets/working-with-dashboards/images/jira-connect-your-data.png)